Faustvii/R2Mods/QoLChests/Thunderstore/README.md

 - Fixed Large category chests not being hidden/faded at all
 - Fixed category chests "symbol" not being hidden/faded
 - Fixed Shipping manifest terminals "fire" effect sticking around after hiding the rest
+- Fixed Hide/Fade of shops only working when you are the host

 ### 1.1.11